jcgaasch/LaRA/README.md

 Usage
 -----

-Imputation of five plausible values with the multigroup dataset.
+Imputation of five plausible values with the multigroup dataset:

 ``` r
 library(LaRA)